ovn-org/ovn/northd/docs/design.md

   by DDlog, also in the JSON format and sends them them as commands to OVSDB.

 ## TODO: detailed description of each module

+## Adding a new OVN feature to `ovn-northd-ddlog`

+See the [new feature tutorial](./new-feature-tutorial.md) for step by step instructions on how to add a new feature to `ovn-northd-ddlog`.